wangziqi2013/wangziqi2013.github.io/_posts/2019-02-25-log-structured-nv-main-memory.markdown

 entry, the log entry is known to be stale.
 A chunk is garbage collected, if the portion of stale entries exceeds a threshold.
 The GC thread copies valid data to the end of the log, updates mapping table entries atomically, and eventually frees the chunk.

+Recovery works in a two-stage manner with multiple threads as follows.
+In the first stage, all threads collaborate to partition log entries from the beginning of the log into buckets basded on their home addresses.
+This can be done in similar to the mapping phase of map-reduce.
+Then in the second phase recovery threads work locally to rebuild the mapping table.
+Each recovery thread claim one or more buckets, and sorts the log entries using version ID.
+Note that the version ID from TinySTM indicates the logic serialization order of updates.
+After sorting these log entries, the recovery thread finds the most recent version for each address, and inserts that version into the mapping table.